noevazz/CCNA_200_301/sections/vlans.md

 > Note you can use the `interface range` command to configure these ports at the same time, this saves some time and it is the same as doing it individually in each interface.

-> Also note VLAN 20 was created on the fly.

-> Finally note we did not provide a name for the VLAN (because we did not configure the VLAN manually)
+> Also note VLAN 20 was created on the fly so we did not provide a name for this VLAN.

 **Access mode** is used for these interfaces because Access ports are part of only one VLAN and normally used for terminanting end devices like PCs, laptops, printers, etc. *(We will explore more about switchport modes in the DTP section).*